isomerpages/moe-ast-olive/_olive-staff-well-being/OLive Platinum Job Opportunities.md

 UPLIFT is an initiative spearheaded by the Ministry of Education (MOE) and supported by the Ministry of Social and Family Development (MSF) to strengthen support for students from disadvantaged family backgrounds.
 The UPLIFT Community Network (UCN) seeks to match the needs of disadvantaged students and their families to local programmes and resources, through a Town-Level Coordinator (TLC) stationed in the Social Service Office (SSO).
 The UCN currently operates in Bedok/Geylang Serai, Boon Lay, Bukit Merah/Kreta Ayer, Chua Chu Kang, Punggol, Sengkang, Toa Payoh/Jalan Besar, Woodlands and Yishun.

-The UCN is looking for volunteers to befriend parent(s) and strengthen support for underperforming students from disadvantaged families in these neighborhoods.
+The UCN is&nbsp;looking for volunteers to befriend parent(s) and strengthen support for underperforming students from disadvantaged families in these neighborhoods.
 You should enjoy interacting with people and lending a listening ear.
 Once selected, the TLC will arrange opportunities for you to visit a family regularly and support them as a family friend over this one-year project.
 Through family befriending, we aim to help families build a more stable and conducive learning environment for the children, so that they are more motivated and engaged in school.
 Prior experience and skills are not needed as training will be provided after confirmation.

 Volunteer’s requirements